shamito/EMSv2/README.md

 EmployeeManagementSystem
 - With Static Data
-- Using InMemoryDatabase @ EmployeeRepository File
+- SQL Server Used as Database